-Rich Black CMYK is a deeper, darker shade of black used in printing.
+Rich Black CMYK is a deeper, darker shade of black used in printing for a variety of applications, including business cards, postcards, and more.
 It can be used to create greater contrast and more vivid colors when combined with other colors.
 Rich Black CMYK is created using four different percentages of Cyan, Magenta, Yellow, and Black (CMYK) ink.
 By controlling these percentage levels, you can create a variety of different shades of black.

 Compared to regular black (also known as process black), Rich Black CMYK is created with a greater percentage of each color, resulting in a darker shade.
 This allows for more contrast and vibrancy when used in prints.
 It also prevents fading over time due to the higher ink saturation.

 Rich Black CMYK is a type of black used in print production.
 It’s created using a combination of Cyan, Magenta, Yellow and Black (CMYK) ink values.
 This produces a deeper, richer black than what can be achieved with just one ink color printing alone.

 The percentages of each ink color can be adjusted to create different shades of Rich Black CMYK.
 It is important to take into account the substrate and the type of printing process being used when adjusting these percentages.

 After 20 years in the design and printing industry, the CMYK percentages we prefer are C40 M30 Y20 K100.
 It has proven to be the “richest” combination for most projects and provides a nice, deep black.

 Rich Black CMYK is best used for large-scale projects with high-quality printing requirements such as posters, banners, and brochures.
 It is also useful when designing logos or other branding material.

 It is important to note that Rich Black CMYK should not be used for web-based projects, as the colors will not look correct when displayed on a computer screen.
 For web graphics, RGB color mode should be used instead.